14 August 2020

 - Difficulties obtaining legal status or parentage orders in respect of a surrogate born child (to include a parental order, adoption or wardship).

 - Problems obtaining a passport or travel papers to return home with an overseas surrogate born child.

 - Issues and difficulties in obtaining, exercising or extinguishing parental responsibility for a surrogate born child (to include orders to acquire or restrict parental responsibility).

 - Problems and disputes associated with the care and upbringing of a surrogate born child.

+Need a surrogacy lawyer?
 At Louisa Ghevaert Associates we provide a range of specialist legal services to assist with the management of legal and wider issues arising from surrogacy.
-If you are considering, or are part way through, a surrogacy arrangement in the UK or internationally and you would like to discuss your situation or you require specialist fertility, surrogacy and family law advice and assistance please contact Louisa by email email@example.com or by telephone +44 (0)20 7965 8399.
+If you are considering, or are part way through, a surrogacy arrangement in the UK or internationally and you would like to discuss your situation or you require specialist fertility, surrogacy and family law advice and assistance please contact specialist surrogacy lawyer Louisa Ghevaert by email email@example.com or by telephone +44 (0)20 7965 8399.